grellag/Project_Python/DCC_Export_H/README.md

 # DCC Export Historical Documentation

-This project processes data from multiple source tables and stores it in a .
+This project processes data from multiple source tables and stores it in a final table.

 ## Data Flow Diagram